aryannarora/Hashhacks/README.md

-﻿#hashacks hackathon
+﻿#hashhacks Hackathon

-Title: SparkChain
+Title: Block-Urja
-Description: Sparkchain is a electricity trading platform between private solar electricity surplus holders.
+Description: Block-Urja is an electricity trading platform between private solar electricity surplus holders built on blockchain concept.
+It is  very fast(because no third-party intervention) yet cost-effective method to exchange electric power between two parties.
+Electric current will be transmitted to different locations through wires but in future, maybe in next 10years it will be need of the hour.
+Business strategy inlcudes 5-10% of each block traded over the internet.